 Killer hospital worker who abused dead bodies charged with 16 more sex offences

-David Fuller was jailed for life in December 2021 after killing two women and sexually abusing at least 102 corpses
+David Fuller was jailed for life after killing two women and sexually abusing at least 102 corpses

 Necrophiliac murderer David Fuller, who sexually abused the bodies of at least 102 women and girls, has been charged with 16 further sexual offences.

-The 68-year-old beat and strangled Wendy Knell, 25, and Caroline Pierce, 20, to death before sexually assaulting them in two separate attacks in Tunbridge Wells, Kent, in 1987.
+The 68-year-old hospital worker beat and strangled Wendy Knell, 25, and Caroline Pierce, 20, to death before sexually assaulting them in two separate attacks in Tunbridge Wells, Kent, in 1987.

 He also filmed himself abusing corpses, including a nine-year-old girl, two 16-year-olds, and a 100-year-old woman, over 12 years before his arrest in December 2020.